Solvability of the Dirichlet problem for a new class of elliptic operators: Introduction

 and a.e. \((x,t)=(x_1,...,x_n,t)\in \mathbb{R}^{n+1}_+\).
 We are interested in the solvability of the \(L^p\) Dirichlet boundary value problem

 where \(f\in L^p(\partial\Omega)\) (see \refdef{def:L^pDirichletProblem}).
-It is well known that solvability for some \(1\leq p<\infty\) is equivalent to the elliptic measure \(\omega\) corresponding to \(\mathcal{L}\) lying in the Muckenhoupt space \(A_\infty(\sigma)\).
+It is well known that solvability for some \(1< p<\infty\) is equivalent to the elliptic (doubling) measure \(\omega\) corresponding to \(L\) lying in the Muckenhoupt space \(A_\infty(\sigma)\).
 This Muckenhoupt space yields a version of scale-invariant absolute continuity between the elliptic measure \(\omega\) and the surface measure \(\sigma\).
 Due to the counterexamples in \cite{caffarelli_completely_1981} and \cite{modica_construction_1980} we do not always have absolute continuity between \(\omega\) and \(\sigma\), even if we assume that the coefficients of \(A\) are continuous.
-In fact, these examples show that some regularity on the coefficients in transversal direction is necessary to obtain absolute continuity.
-This observation gave rise to the study of so called \textit{t-independent} elliptic operators \(\mathcal{L}\), i.e. operators where \(A(x,t)=A(x)\) is independent of the transversal direction.
-The first breakthrough in this direction came in \cite{jerison_dirichlet_1981}, where Jerison and Kenig showed via a "Rellich" identity that if \(A\) is symmetric and t-independent with bounded and measurable coefficients on the unit ball, we have \(\omega\in B_2(\sigma)\subset A_\infty(\sigma)\).
-Although this "Rellich" identity could not be transfered to the case of nonsymmetric matrices \(A\), the work \cite{kenig_new_2000} was able to establish \(\omega\in A_\infty(\sigma)\) for nonsymmetric operators in the upper half plane \(\mathbb{R}^2_+\) after about 20 years.
-Additionally, they give a counterexample why \(\omega\in B_2(\sigma)\) cannot be expected for nonsymmetric matrices and the space \(A_\infty(\sigma)\) is sharp in that case.
+In fact, these examples show that some regularity on the coefficients in transversal direction to the boundary of the domain is necessary to obtain absolute continuity.
+This observation gave rise to the study of so called \textit{t-independent} elliptic operators \(L\), i.e. operators where \(A(x,t)=A(x)\) is independent of the transversal direction.
+The first breakthrough in this direction came in \cite{jerison_dirichlet_1981}, where Jerison and Kenig showed via a ``Rellich" identity that if \(A\) is symmetric and \(t\)-independent with bounded and measurable coefficients on the unit ball, we have \(\omega\in B_2(\sigma)\subset A_\infty(\sigma)\).
+Although this ``Rellich" identity does not hold for operators with nonsymmetric matrices \(A\), the work \cite{kenig_new_2000} established (20 years later) \(\omega\in A_\infty(\sigma)\) for nonsymmetric operators in the upper half plane \(\mathbb{R}^2_+\).
+Additionally, they gave a counterexample showing that \(\omega\in B_2(\sigma)\) cannot be expected for nonsymmetric matrices and that the space \(A_\infty(\sigma)\) is sharp.
+Since we are not going to use the Muckenhoupt spaces explicitely in the following, we are not going to recall their defintions and their properties.
+However, they are an important tool in harmonic analysis and go back to \cite{muckenhoupt_weighted_1972} and \cite{coifman_weighted_1974}, and more results about them can be also found in \cite{grafakos_modern_2009}.